Zamiell/stardew-valley/Min-Max_Guide.md

 ### General Mines Strategy

 * Create and place a Chest to the right of the elevator on the 0th floor.
 * Create and place 5 Furnaces to the left of the elevator on the 0th floor.
+(At first, we will only have 1, but we will gradually build up copper to make more.)
 * Every time you get to a new elevator floor, return to the 0th floor and empty your inventory in the chest.
 If you are level 2 mining or above, remember to keep the stone on you (so that you can craft a Staircase on an infested floor).
 * Mine all gems and ores on the way + pick up forageables.
 * In floors 1-30(?), skip over mining the white rocks in favor of the other color rocks.
 (This is because it takes two hits to destroy a white rock and one hit to destroy the other ones.)